Vaishalic288/BTech-Project/README.md

 # BTech-Project
-Optimized Crop Recommendation By Using ANN inSoil Data Classification
+Optimized Crop Recommendation By Using ANN in Soil Data Classification